Browse Articles

 For Invalid selection >>

-You can check code compilation status in the command prompt during a change in code using visual studio.
+You can check the code compilation status in the command prompt during a change in code using Visual Studio.

 Custom Attribute Directive

+Custom directives can also be created if any of the above directives do not solve our purpose for the requirement.
 Custom attribute directives can be created by using @Directive decorator.
-Custom attribute directives can be used to modify the background color, text information of an HTML element, and that process is called a host element.
-To change UI look angular provides ElementRef class that can directly access DOM.
+Custom attribute directives can be used to modify the background color, and text information of an HTML element, and that process is called a host element.
+To change the UI look angular provides an ElementRef class that can directly access DOM.

 Creating a Custom Directive